ashukla2019/System_design/HLD/10_Deployment/AWS/Aws_EBS_Workflow.md

 ### 1️⃣ Create Volume
 Create an EBS (Elastic Block Store) volume in a specific Availability Zone.
 Example: 20 GB SSD
+**Steps to Create an EBS Volume**
+Log in to AWS Management Console
+Navigate to “Volumes”
+Click “Create Volume”

 Note: EBS is block storage, not traditional network-attached storage.
 It behaves like a virtual hard drive attached to a single EC2 instance, though it can be accessed over the network by that instance.
 For shared network storage, consider Amazon EFS.